ihmpavel/expo-video-player/README.md

 # Basic info
 Video component for Expo built on default Video component.
-Inspired by [expo/videoplayer](https://github.com/expo/videoplayer) _(already deprecated)_

-The package has lot of configuration options to fix your needs.
+The package has lot of configuration options to fit your needs.
 Only `source` and `inFullscreen` are required.
 See the props table below.
 The `Video` component also supports phones, which screen ratio is not standard.

 For compatibility information check <a href='#compatibility'>Compatibility</a>